 Research Rounds are held the second Wednesday of each month from 8:00 to 9:00 am, 3rd Floor of the David Strangway Building, or by video-audio conferencing.

-ACCREDITATION: As an organization accredited to sponsor continuing medical education for physicians by the Committee on Accreditation of Continuing Medical Education (CACME), the UBC Division of Continuing Professional Development designates this educational program as meeting the accreditation criteria of the College of Family Physicians of Canada for up to 1.0 Mainpro-M1 credits.
-This program has been reviewed and approved by UBC Division of Continuing Professional Development.
+ACCREDITATION statement: The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
+This course has been reviewed and approved by the UBC Division of Continuing Professional Development.
+This Group Learning Course meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 1.0 Mainpro+ credits.
 Each physician should claim only those credits he/she actually spent in the activity.